compagnie-hyperactive/MediaBundle/README.md

 Validators
  - Media
   - HasAllowedFileExtension : for extension check based on configuration
+  - Weight : min/max, exact weight
  - Image
   - ImageSize : for image size check (width, height, min width, min height)

+All validators work both on class and property level.
+So you need to define them on class once for all

 ## Download control
  1. Declare media (see above)